brisberg/screepsmod-lockstep/README.md

 Uses [@brisberg/typescript-pkg](https://github.com/brisberg/typescript-pkg) as a template for Toolchain configuration.

-See that repo for list of tools, documentation, and upgrade steps.
+See that repo for a list of tools, documentation, and upgrade steps.

 ---
 <!-- typescript-pkg specific README below -->